Moon: Surface features

-The discovery of fault scarp cliffs suggest that the Moon has shrunk by about 90 metres (300 ft) within the past billion years.
+The discovery of fault scarp cliffs suggest that the Moon has shrunk by about 90 meters (300 ft) within the past billion years.
 Similar shrinkage features exist on Mercury.
 Mare Frigoris, a basin near the north pole long assumed to be geologically dead, has cracked and shifted.
 Since the Moon does not have tectonic plates, its tectonic activity is slow, and cracks develop as it loses heat.

-Scientists have confirmed the presence of a cave on the Moon near the Sea of Tranquillity, not far from the 1969 Apollo 11 landing site.
+Scientists have confirmed the presence of a cave on the Moon near the Sea of Tranquility, not far from the 1969 Apollo 11 landing site.
 The cave, identified as an entry point to a collapsed lava tube, is roughly 45 meters wide and up to 80 m long.
 This discovery marks the first confirmed entry point to a lunar cave.
 The analysis was based on photos taken in 2010 by NASA's Lunar Reconnaissance Orbiter.
 The cave's stable temperature of around 17 °C could provide a hospitable environment for future astronauts, protecting them from extreme temperatures, solar radiation, and micrometeorites.
 However, challenges include accessibility and risks of avalanches and cave-ins.
 This discovery offers potential for future lunar bases or emergency shelters.